prody/ProDy-website/tutorials/cavitracer_tutorial/trajectory.rst

 .. parsed-literal::

-   @> Number of PQR files: 330
+    @> Number of PQR files: 86
     @> Resolution: 0.5
     @> max_proc: 4
     @> Calculating overlaps using 4 processes.
+    @> 85 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 105 atoms and 1 coordinate sets were parsed in 0.00s.
     @> 170 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 255 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 75 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 240 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 140 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 210 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 100 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 110 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 165 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 100 atoms and 1 coordinate sets were parsed in 0.00s.
     @> 105 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 200 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 170 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 155 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 75 atoms and 1 coordinate sets were parsed in 0.00s.
     @> 115 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 115 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 160 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 155 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 220 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 225 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 165 atoms and 1 coordinate sets were parsed in 0.00s.
     @> 145 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 80 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 180 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 125 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 105 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 80 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 210 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 270 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 210 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 135 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 260 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 210 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 160 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 130 atoms and 1 coordinate sets were parsed in 0.00s.
     @> 150 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 195 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 155 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 100 atoms and 1 coordinate sets were parsed in 0.00s.
     @> 120 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 175 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 95 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 155 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 100 atoms and 1 coordinate sets were parsed in 0.00s.
     ..
     ..
-   @> 145 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 50 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 255 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 190 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 75 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 105 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 260 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 100 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 170 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 320 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 275 atoms and 1 coordinate sets were parsed in 0.00s.
     @> 110 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 70 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 100 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 105 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 125 atoms and 1 coordinate sets were parsed in 0.00s.
     @> 110 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 90 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 170 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 220 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 175 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 180 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 110 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 225 atoms and 1 coordinate sets were parsed in 0.00s.
     @> Overlap written to: overlapping_surf_traj.pdb
-   @> Number of occupied overlap voxels: 30661
+    @> Number of occupied overlap voxels: 24776

     'overlapping_surf_traj.pdb'

 .. figure:: images/cavitracer_figure17.jpg
    :scale: 50 %